homebrewedsec/seguri.io/_events/Your-Event-Here.md

 ### How to Get in Touch

 Interested in having Seguri at your next event?
-Reach out to us at [events@seguri.io](mailto:events@seguri.io), and let’s make it happen!
+Reach out to us at <a href="mailto:events@seguri.io" title="events@seguri.io">events@seguri.io</a>, and let’s make it happen!